 Almost all respondents agreed that SA can be used for end-of-course grades, and a significant majority that SA can be used for mid-course grades (Table 10).
-However, across all groups, between 20 and 26 per cent thought SA could not be used for midcourse grades.
+However, across all groups between 20 and 26 % thought SA could not be used for mid-course grades.
 Staff developers were more reluctant to use FA for end-of-course or mid-course grades than the other two groups (Table 10).

-Most respondents regarded SA as assessing product and FA as assessing process (Table 11).
+Most respondents regarded SA as assessing product and FA as assessing process (Table 11.
 Nevertheless, a significant minority of science lecturers disagreed that SA assesses product, and significant minorities of all groups disagreed that FA assesses product.
-There was much less consensus in answers to questions asking whether or not SA assesses process and FA assesses product, with many respondents answering 'no' to each question.
+There was much less consensus on asking about whether or not SA assesses process and FA assesses product, many respondents answering 'no' to each question.